nachocaru/xaprb.com/content/blog/2006-09-04-a-review-of-the-glom-graphical-database-front-end.md

 You need to create a database user that can create and edit databases.
 Glom also requires PostgreSQL to accept connections over TCP/IP, which it doesn't do by default.
 If you already have PostgreSQL configured to allow remote connections, you can skip this step.
 Otherwise, you should follow the instructions on Glom's website, which you can find by following a link from the Download page.
 Here's what I did to set everything up correctly:

-1. I started PostgreSQL and added it to the default runlevel, so it will start automatically:
+First I started PostgreSQL and added it to the default runlevel, so it will start automatically:

 <pre>/etc/init.d/postgresql start
 rc-update add postgresql default</pre>

-2. I added a PostgreSQL user called `glom`.
+I added a PostgreSQL user called `glom`.
 For reasons I'll explain in a bit, I also created a `glom` database:

 <pre>xaprb@tigger ~ $ su -
 root@tigger ~ # su - postgres
 postgres@tigger ~ $ createuser -P
 Enter name of user to add: glom